aeonSolutions/AeonLabs-AI-Volvo-MKII-Open-Hardware/README.md

  Last update: 11-02-2024
 </div>

-# Volvo P2 Open Hardware
+# Open Hardware Electronics for the Volvo P2 platform
 [where to buy](https://github.com/aeonSolutions/PCB-Prototyping-Catalogue/wiki/Where-to-Buy) already assembled and ready to use.

 **The problem** <br>